Discover Homestay in Turnham Green

 This is a very safe area of London with low crime rates; and, therefore, a favourite of families and those with young children.
 There are some quieter residential estates around which you may not find other people out and about, but common sense should prevail in such circumstances.
 The rail stations and Chiswick High Road attract decent amounts of people at all hours.

-What type of people live in Turnham Green?
+What type of Host Families live in Turnham Green?

 Turnham Green is a firm favourite of what the locals know as ‘yummy mummies’ and middle-class families.
 Schools and facilities in this area are good, which explains part of the attraction, as well as the safety of the area and the green spaces dotted around.
 Once people buy property here, they tend to stay for the long term, so families of all types and ages live in Turnham Green and the surrounding neighbourhoods.
 Bedford Park is a particularly well-off area and so you’ll find houses, cars and outfits a little smarter in that neck of the woods.

 Commercial rents here being low (albeit now on the rise) has resulted in several creative types moving to the neighbourhood and opening a range of independent retailers and restaurants.